8ft0/study-guide/docs/bash/monitoring/Disk Space Monitoring Script.md

-## Challenge Name: Disk Space Monitoring Script
+# Disk Space Monitoring Script

 ### Description:
 You are tasked with creating a shell script that monitors disk space usage on a system and sends alerts when the usage exceeds a specified threshold.
 The script should be designed to run periodically and log its activities.